SylphAI-Inc/AdalFlow/docs/source/developer_notes/retriever.rst

 There are differen ways to use LLM as a retriever:

 1. Directly show it of all documents and query and ask it to return the indices of the top_k as a list.
 2. Put the query and document a pair and ask it to do a `yes` and `no`.
 Additionally, we can use its `logprobs` of the `yes` token to get a probability-like score.
+We will implement this in the near future, for now, you can refer [8]_ to implement it yourself.

 For the first case, with out prompt and zero-shot, `gpt-3.5-turbo` is not working as well as `gpt-4o` which got both answers right.
 Here is our code: